 Descriptions: Use this option to restore all keys and certificates in Secure Boot databases to the factory defaults.
-Any customized Secure Boot settings will be erased, and the default Platform Key will be re-established along with the original signature databases including certificate for the operating systems.

-• Clear All Secure Boot Keys
+Clear All Secure Boot Keys

 Descriptions: Use this option to clear all keys and certificates in Secure Boot databases and install your own keys and certificates.